Calming Anxiety with Food

 - Whole grains create healthy energy while also reducing hunger; both are important for reducing anxiety.

 Whole foods can have a powerful effect on anxiety, and they contain nutrients that a lot of today’s diet don’t offer.
 Therefore, try to include them in your meals to feel healthier and calmer.

-Seaweed contain a lot of the same benefits as whole grains.
-They are rich in nutrients, and also seem to have a high magnesium content.
+Seaweed contains a lot of the same benefits as whole grains.
+It is rich in nutrients, and also seems to have a high magnesium content.
 Seaweed and other algae appear to have high tryptophan content as well.
-Seaweed is a good alternative for whole grains, for people who are sensitive to gluten and can’t eat whole grains.
+Seaweed is a good alternative for people who are sensitive to gluten and can’t eat whole grains.

-Acai berries are essentially the newest super food, and they have recieved a lot of recent press attention.
-It might not be the weight loss fruit that a lot of people claimed it was, but acai berries are just as rich in phytonutrients as blueberries, and they contain out-of-the-park antioxidant levels.
+Açai berries are the newest superfood, and they have received a lot of recent press attention.
+It might not be the weight loss fruit that a lot of people claimed it was, but acai berries are just as rich in phytonutrients as blueberries, and they contain loads of antioxidants.